 MSI: External URL

-MSITool serialized data: Download Miradore’s MSITool.
-Start up the tool on your computer and choose the installer of your desired software to the File path field using the Browse button.
+MSITool serialized data: Download Miradore's MSITool.
+Start up the tool on your computer and choose the installer of your desired software in the File path field using the Browse button.

 You will notice that the tool resolves you all details about the given installer file.
-Only thing you need to add is the URL address to the place where the installer file is hosted.
+The only thing you need to add is the URL address to the place where the installer file is hosted.
 Enter the file address to the Url to MSI package field.

-After that, you can configure Command-line options, Install to all users, Description, Retry count, Retry interval and Retry timeout if you want.
+You can then configure Command-line options, Install to all users, Description, Retry count, Retry interval and Retry timeout if you want.
 See the description of these fields above.